gunnarmorling/1brc/README.md

 * [One Billion Row Challenge in Racket](https://defn.io/2024/01/10/one-billion-row-challenge-in-racket/), by Bogdan Popa (blog post)
 * [The One Billion Row Challenge - .NET Edition](https://dev.to/mergeconflict/392-the-one-billion-row-challenge-net-edition), by Frank A. Krueger (podcast)
 * [One Billion Row Challenge](https://curiouscoding.nl/posts/1brc/), by Ragnar Groot Koerkamp (blog post)
+* [ClickHouse and The One Billion Row Challenge](https://clickhouse.com/blog/clickhouse-one-billion-row-challenge), by Dale McDiarmid (blog post)

 ## Sponsorship